GIScience/ors-netascore-workshop-agile-24/tutorial/openrouteservice.md

 To start your own openouteservice instance, all you need to do is to use docker compose.
 From the same folder as the `docker-compose.yml` file, open a terminal window and execute `docker compose up -d` (you may need to do this as a sudo command depending on your system's Docker setup).
-The `up` part tells docker compose to start the containers listed under the `services` part of the docker-compose file and any relevent networks.
+The `up` part tells docker compose to start the containers listed under the `services` part of the docker-compose file and any relevant networks.
 The `-d`tells docker compose to do this in detached mode, meaning that it is running in the background.
-If you execute `docker ps` you should see a container running called ors-app.
+Depending on if this is the first time running openrouteservice in Docker or not, it may take some time before this command finishes.
+When the command has executed, if you execute `docker ps` you should see a container running called ors-app.

 You can follow what is happening in the build process by viewing the docker logs using `docker logs -f ors-app`.
 The `-f` means "follow" so any new log information will be shown on the terminal.
 If there are no errors, after some time you should see something similar to the following in the log output:

 ```
-ORS-pl-walking [ o.h.o.r.g.e.ORSGraphHopper         ]   flushed graph totalMB:4644, usedMB:3653)
+ORS-pl-car [ o.h.o.r.g.e.ORSGraphHopper             ]   flushed graph totalMB:1024, usedMB:563)
-ORS-pl-walking [ o.h.o.r.RoutingProfile             ]   [1] Edges: 1474291 - Nodes: 1208923.
+ORS-pl-car [ o.h.o.r.RoutingProfile                 ]   [1] Edges: 43242 - Nodes: 35432.
-ORS-pl-walking [ o.h.o.r.RoutingProfile             ]   [1] Total time: 150.787s.
+ORS-pl-car [ o.h.o.r.RoutingProfile                 ]   [1] Total time: 73.014s.
-ORS-pl-walking [ o.h.o.r.RoutingProfile             ]   [1] Finished at: 2024-05-15 11:58:41.
+ORS-pl-car [ o.h.o.r.RoutingProfile                 ]   [1] Finished at: 2024-05-29 10:07:57.
-ORS-Init [ o.h.o.r.RoutingProfileManager            ]   Total time: 305.783s.
+ORS-Init [ o.h.o.r.RoutingProfileManager            ]   Total time: 73.206s.
 ORS-Init [ o.h.o.r.RoutingProfileManager            ]   ========================================================================
 ORS-Init [ o.h.o.r.RoutingProfileManager            ]   ====> Recycling garbage...
-ORS-Init [ o.h.o.r.RoutingProfileManager            ]   Before: Total - 4.54 GB, Free - 990.69 MB, Max: 8 GB, Used - 3.57 GB
+ORS-Init [ o.h.o.r.RoutingProfileManager            ]   Before: Total - 1024 MB, Free - 459.64 MB, Max: 2 GB, Used - 564.36 MB
-ORS-Init [ o.h.o.r.RoutingProfileManager            ]   After: Total - 4 GB, Free - 3.26 GB, Max: 8 GB, Used - 759.19 MB
+ORS-Init [ o.h.o.r.RoutingProfileManager            ]   After: Total - 1024 MB, Free - 943.80 MB, Max: 2 GB, Used - 80.20 MB
 ORS-Init [ o.h.o.r.RoutingProfileManager            ]   ========================================================================
 ORS-Init [ o.h.o.r.RoutingProfileManager            ]   ====> Memory usage by profiles:
-ORS-Init [ o.h.o.r.RoutingProfileManager            ]   [1] 287.03 MB (37.8%)
+ORS-Init [ o.h.o.r.RoutingProfileManager            ]   [1] 27.03 MB (33.6%)
-ORS-Init [ o.h.o.r.RoutingProfileManager            ]   Total: 287.03 MB (37.8%)
+ORS-Init [ o.h.o.r.RoutingProfileManager            ]   Total: 27.03 MB (33.6%)
 ORS-Init [ o.h.o.r.RoutingProfileManager            ]   ========================================================================
 ```

 Don't worry if the numbers are different - that all depends on how much RAM has been allocated and how big the osm files are.
-The important thing is that you see the `[1] Finished at:` part as that indicates that building/loading of graphs has finished
+The important thing is that you see the `[1] Finished at:` part as that indicates that building/loading of graphs has finished.

 You can also see whether the instance is ready to receive requests (it has built and/or loaded graphs) by calling the openrouteservice API `health` endpoint.
-When you execute `curl localhost:8080/ors/v2/health` you will either get a response of `status: ready` or `status: not ready` depending on if it is ready or not.
-When you see `status: ready` then openrouteservice is up and running and ready to receive routing requests.
+When you execute `curl localhost:8080/ors/v2/health` you will either get a response of `{"status": "ready"}` or `{"status": "not ready"}` depending on if it is ready or not.
+When you see `{"status": "ready"}` then openrouteservice is up and running and ready to receive routing requests.

 CONGRATULATIONS!
 You now have your very own openrouteservice instance!